wang-lawrence/c0523-code-solutions/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

 All student notes should be written here.

-- When two boxes are side by side, which box's border is shown?
+- When two boxes are side by side, which box's border is shown? we can play around with hiding the border sides in the inspector to see which one is showing

+ - Class vs Data-- attributes
+class is used mainly for styling purposes data- attributes are used if we need to change views or grab data in javascript

 How to write `Code Examples` in markdown

 for JS: